hacksu/GitHub-SourceTree/README.md

 <br>
 If not, follow the install wizard here: https://git-scm.com/downloads

-It's a suggestion to allow Git to be accessed from command line.
+It's a suggestion to "use Git and optional Unix tools from the Windows Command Prompt."
+The rest of the options, the default settings will work.
 ![](https://miro.medium.com/max/1232/1*eo_lqm7iG8TxgZ_FqmPMzg.png)